hokstack/hok-helm/README.md

-# HokStack - Haoop On Kubernetes
+# HokStack - Hadoop On Kubernetes

 ## What is Hok(Stack)